daves123/veteran-mental-health-chatbot/README.md

 ## Project Overview

 This chatbot addresses a critical need in veteran mental healthcare by providing 24/7 access to evidence-based information about PTSD and related conditions.
-Built with a focus on female veterans, an underserved population in mental health research—the system draws from authoritative government and clinical sources to deliver accurate, cited responses.
+Built with a focus on female veterans, an underserved population in mental health research, the system draws from authoritative government and clinical sources to deliver accurate, cited responses.

 **Personal Motivation:** This project stems from direct experience as a veteran, and I've seen firsthand the challenges veterans face in accessing mental health information and care.